mbellman/access/README.md

 The `main.js` script is wrapped in a self-invoking anonymous function for scope protection.
 We simply include a class from a file, designate a main entry point for the program, and kick back until `core/Application.js` has loaded and run.

-In `core/Application.js`, we define the **Application** class by name. `Class` is a global library method which takes a class name and returns a function which accepts one argument: another function.
+In `core/Application.js`, we define the `Application` class by name. `Class` is a global library method which takes a class name and returns a function which accepts one argument: another function.
 For the sake of clarity, we'll call the second function a **builder** function.

-The **builder** function is not a constructor; it is run only once when the class is first **generated**.
+The builder function is not a constructor; it is run only once when the class is first generated.
 To back up a little, no classes are generated until the entire script dependency tree has been resolved.
 If an included script in turn includes more scripts, the wait continues until no further scripts are pending.

 ### How it works (in short)
+1. Load all scripts/tentatively define classes using builder functions
+3. Generate all classes by running their builder functions
+4. ...
+5. Instantiate a class
+   1. Create a unique instance of the class member table
+   2. Clone the public members onto a special "proxy" property
+   3. Return the special "proxy" property

-A class **builder** receives three *object* arguments: `public`, `private`, and `protected`.
-When passed into the **builder**, each can be freely appended with additional properties corresponding to class members (variables or methods).
-Once the **builder** finishes, each object is internally copied into another object called a **member table** which represents the whole lineup of class members.
+A class builder receives three *object* arguments: `public`, `private`, and `protected`.
+When passed into the builder, each can be freely appended with additional properties corresponding to class members (variables or methods).
+Once the builder finishes firing, each modified object is internally copied into another object called a **member table**, which represents the whole lineup of class members.

 The actual class constructor function, which is retrieved in our example via:

 `var Application = include("Application").from("core/Application.js")`

-creates a new **instance** object from the stored class member lineup.
-However, what the constructor exposes is not the **instance**, but a restricted subset of the **instance** corresponding only to the public class members.
+creates a new **instance** object from the stored class member table.
+However, what the constructor exposes is not the instance, but a restricted subset of the instance corresponding only to the public class members.

-To achieve this, a special **proxy** property is attached to the **instance** object.
-Then, the public class members are attached to the **proxy** property.
-Only the **proxy** property, rather than the **instance** itself, is returned by the constructor.
-All of the public members attached to the **proxy** property are then context-bound back to the original **instance**.
+To achieve this, a special **proxy** property is attached to the instance object.
+Then, the public class members are attached to the proxy property.
+Only the proxy property is returned by the constructor.
+All of the public members attached to the proxy property are then context-bound back to the original instance.
 In this manner any class method can refer to other methods and variables - public, private, or protected - using `this`.
-Variables referenced and methods called on the public **proxy** all point back to the base **instance**, preserving state singularity.
+Variables referenced and methods called on the public proxy all point back to the base instance, preserving state singularity.